 Component 1 Component 2 Component 3 Exploring the Performing Arts Weighting: 30% Developing skills and techniques Weighting: 30% Performing to a brief Weighting: 40% Aim: get a taste of what it's like to be a professional set, lighting, costume, sound designer and study the design aspects of existing work.
-Assessment: internally assessed assignments Students will observe and analyse existing repertoire and explore: design styles, creative intentions and purpose practitioner roles, responsibilities and skills design techniques, approaches and processes how practitioners create and influence what's performed/ produced Aim: develop skills and techniques in the chosen discipline(s) of design and put a presentation together showcasing your design and vision.
-Assessment: internally assessed assignment Students will reproduce existing repertoire and: gain knowledge of design processes and practices during workshops and classes apply their technical, stylistic and interpretative skills in production pitches reflect on their progress and use of skills in design, as well as how they could improve.
-Aim: consider how practitioners adapt their skills for different contexts, and put this into practice in a group devised performance.
-Assessment: externally assessed task working in groups of between 3 and 7 members to create production elements based on a set brief Students will devise their own design and: • use the brief and their learning to come up with ideas for their chosen design area • choose the skills and techniques they'll need • build on skills in classes, workshops and rehearsals • review development process within an ideas and skills log • design for a piece (filmed) lasting 10-15 minutes to their chosen target audience • reflect on the design in an evaluation report.
+Assessment: internally assessed assignments Aim: develop skills and techniques in the chosen discipline(s) of design and put a presentation together showcasing your design and vision.
+Assessment: internally assessed assignment Aim: consider how practitioners adapt their skills for different contexts, and put this into practice in a group devised performance.
+Assessment: externally assessed task working in groups of between 3 and 7 members to create production elements based on a set brief Students will observe and analyse existing repertoire and explore: Students will reproduce existing repertoire and: Students will devise their own design and: design styles, creative intentions and purpose practitioner roles, responsibilities and skills design techniques, approaches and processes how practitioners create and influence what's performed/ produced gain knowledge of design processes and practices during workshops and classes apply their technical, stylistic and interpretative skills in production pitches reflect on their progress and use of skills in design, as well as how they could improve. use the brief and their learning to come up with ideas for their chosen design area choose the skills and techniques they'll need build on skills in classes, workshops and rehearsals review development process within an ideas and skills log design for a piece (filmed) lasting 10-15 minutes to their chosen target audience reflect on the design in an evaluation report.